 I am a Postdoctoral Fellow at NYU's Wagner School of Public Service, as part of a university-wide cohort selected by the Provost.

-My research lies at the intersection of comparative behavior and international politics.
-I study how the politics of identity affects the success and survival of democracy in East Asia and other contentious contexts.
-Specifically, I am interested in the ethical power of groups to shape democratic participation and policy, through norms or cultural scripts.
+My research lies at the intersection of comparative and international politics.
+I study how the politics of identity shapes the success and survival of democracy, mostly in East Asia and other contentious contexts.
+Specifically, I am interested in how nationalism and group ethics interact to explain why individuals support, withdraw, or even oppose their democracies.

 I received my Ph.D. in Politics from Princeton University, M.P.P. from the Harvard Kennedy School, and B.A. from Stanford University.